artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 # Becoming a product manager

 Product management is a surprisingly difficult job to define.
 Everyone agrees on one thing: product managers lead the product development process.
-However, what that means can be incredibly different from company to company, and where that process breaks down or needs to change is always particular to the situation.
-In practice, product managers find themselves doing a lot of things that on the surface have nothing to do with product development.
+However, what product development actually entails differs from company to company because of differences in resources, culture and priorities.
+In practice, product managers may find themselves doing a lot of things that on the surface have nothing to do with product development.

 Product management can be distilled down into two tasks: